 We are required to monitor your drinking water for specific contaminants on a regular basis.
 Results of regular monitoring are an indicator of whether or not our drinking water meets health standards.
-During September 2022, triggered source water samples were collected for E. coli outside the required 24-hour timeframe, on October 6, 2022, and therefore, we cannot be sure of the quality of our drinking water at that time.
+During June to September 2023, we did not complete all monitoring for lead and copper, and therefore, cannot be sure of the quality of our drinking water during that time.